linebender/linebender.github.io/content/blog/2026-08-10-fearless-simd-0-7/index.md

 ## More operations

  - `swizzle_dyn` is now implemented for all widths to allow arbitrary byte shuffles.
 I've also [contributed performance improvements](https://shnatsel.github.io/improving-std-simd-swizzle-dyn/) for this operation to `std::simd`.
-Unlike `std::simd`, Fearless SIMD supports both zeroing out-of-bounds indices and returning implementation-defined (but memory-safe) results for when you're sure all indices are in bounds, which is cheaper than zeroing on some platforms.
+Unlike `std::simd`, Fearless SIMD supports both [zeroing out-of-bounds indices](https://docs.rs/fearless_simd/0.7.0/fearless_simd/trait.SimdBase.html#tymethod.swizzle_dyn_precise) and [returning implementation-defined (but memory-safe) results](https://docs.rs/fearless_simd/0.7.0/fearless_simd/trait.SimdBase.html#tymethod.swizzle_dyn) for when you're sure all indices are in bounds, which is cheaper than zeroing on some platforms.
  - All types can now be widened/narrowed; e.g. you can convert vectors of `u8` to `u16`, or `u16` to `u8` in SIMD code.
-Narrowing conversions can wrap, like `as` operator, or saturate, at your option.
+You get to choose whether narrowing conversions wrap, like the `as` operator, or saturate, or do the cheapest thing the platform has to offer (useful if you're sure the values fit into the narrower type).
- - Added convenience functions `shift_elements_left`, `shift_elements_right`, `rotate_elements_left`, and `rotate_elements_right` for better compatibility with `std::simd` API.
+ - Added convenience functions `shift_elements_left`, `shift_elements_right`, `rotate_elements_left`, and `rotate_elements_right` for better compatibility with the `std::simd` API.
 They could already be implemented in terms of `slide`, but this makes the intent more clear.

 ## Improved generic programming

 Support for generic programming - writing functions that are generic over the vector type - has been substantially improved.
 Here are just a few highlights:

- - The `SimdBase` trait now abstracts over both integer and float vectors, and implements all methods available on both integers and floats.
+ - The [`SimdBase` trait](https://docs.rs/fearless_simd/0.7.0/fearless_simd/trait.SimdBase.html) now abstracts over both integer and float vectors, and implements all methods available on both integers and floats.
- - Improvements to the `Bytes` trait allow generic bitcasts (safe transmutes) between SIMD vectors.
+ - Improvements to the [`Bytes` trait](https://docs.rs/fearless_simd/0.7.0/fearless_simd/trait.Bytes.html) allow generic bitcasts (safe transmutes) between SIMD vectors.
  - Every single operation on SIMD types is now available through a trait.
 There are no remaining operations implemented only for concrete types.
  - Associated types such as `SimdBase::Element` and `SimdBase::Array` now encode a lot of generic bounds to allow generic operations on them.